ibm-cloud-docs/Cloudant/best-practices/best-practices3.md

 ## Use the bulk API
 {: #use-bulk-api}

-{{site.data.keyword.cloudant_short_notm}} has nice API endpoints for bulk loading (and reading) many documents at one time.
-Reading many documents at the same time can be much more efficient than reading and writing many documents one at a time.
+{{site.data.keyword.cloudant_short_notm}} has nice API endpoints for bulk loading (and reading) many documents in a single request.
+Reading many documents in a single request can be much more efficient than reading and writing many documents one at a time.
 The write endpoint is shown in the following example:

 ```sh
 ${database}/_bulk_docs